0x3af72/0x3af72.github.io/_posts/2025-10-19-Yapper catcher.md

 There was a lot of code to analyze in this challenge.
 Although there was an admin bot, this wasn't an XSS challenge.
 Instead, the admin bot creates a post that contains the flag in it.

-`username` is an value which we control.
+`username` is a value which we control.

 ```js
 await page.goto(process.env.SERVER_URL + '/?user=' + username)